How to Create a Chatbot for your Website in 15 minutes

 With the Dashly chatbot platform, you can implement in your website workflow any scenario you want.
 Here are the most popular ideas for your bot building inspiration:

 Building chatbots is impossible without knowledge of when and where your user is ready to communicate to provide a response instantly.
 For example:

 – Checkout page is perfect for a promo code bot because at this step people tend to abandon your website.
 So why not provide answers to FAQs there?

 – Lead generation chatbots with block where users input email addresses can turn your first-time blog visitor into a user much better than a form.

 – For a loyal customer, you can launch a bot on the admin panel and main pages and offer to earn money with your partner program.

 – The main page requires a service chatbot so customers can find answers to FAQs and dispel typical doubts.

 For building personalized chatbots you need clear data about who, where, and what click on your website.
 It can be customer status, email, visited pages, etc. There are several ways to find this info:

-– Make sure your marketing team added your CRM to chatbot integrations to collect users data in one place and exchange it if needed.
+– Make sure your marketing team added your CRM to chatbot integrations to capture emails from website visitors in one place and exchange it if needed.
 Thus, you can see all the needed info about users in your CRM.

 – Talk to sales.

 – Check the story of previous conversations of a user with your team on email, live chat, bot, socials, etc. Pay attention to each question visitors ask your agents because usually, they tend to repeat.
 That means an issue you can resolve by creating a relevant bot.

-– Use Dashly service website users tracking to have all this data collected in a lead card automatically.
+– Use Dashly service user tracking on website to have all this data collected in a lead card automatically.

 Here is, for example, how it looks: